zsoltime/pimon-game/readme.md

 # Day 13 of My 3 Weeks Game Challenge

-I can't believe it's already the tenth day.
+I can't believe it's already the thirteenth day.
 Time flies when you're having fun.
 Pimon seemed to be like a good idea for today.

 Pimon game is like [Simon Says][wiki] but instead of playing with a random sequence it follows the digits of the constant π.